 Designation categories and associated management regimes for protected areas vary widely.
 Historically, they have taken many forms, from sacred sites of indigenous communities and medieval hunting reserves to more modern national parks and nature reserves.
 These different forms reflect the diverse needs that these areas were created to meet.
 The CDDA is the European inventory of nationally designated protected areas containing information about designated areas and their designation types, which directly or indirectly create protected areas.
-The CDDA contains the entirety of all nationally designated protected areas (PAs) of all 38 countries in the European Economic Area.
+The CDDA contains the entirety of all nationally designated protected areas (Pas) of all 38 countries in the European Economic Area.
 Among EEA38 countries and Great Britain, 685 designation-types alone have been recorded for protected areas (EEA, 2012).

 Member States of the European Union are required to designate sites within the Natura 2000 network of protected areas.
 Natura 2000 sites are selected by the Member States in accordance with the criteria set out in Annex III of the Habitats Directive and confirmed by the Commission.
-Moreover, they are considered as the contribution of the EU's Member States to the Bern Convention's Emerald Network3.
 However, the Habitats Directive and the Birds Directive only contain a few formal requirements on the design of the protected areas to be established.
 The choice of the national legal framework is largely left to the individual Member States; no specific protection level or accompanying legislation of a protected area is prescribed.
 However, Natura 2000 sites must have site-specific conservation objectives and related measures to achieve these requirements, which include a favourable conservation status of habitats and species.
+The Natura 200 network forms part of the pan-European Emerald Network2 launched by the Council of Europe as part of its work under the Bern Convention.
+It includes all Contracting Party or observer State to the Convention, namely all the EU Member States, several non-EU countries (including a number of African States).